 Ask any successful person how they get so much done and they’ll tell you the key is managing time effectively.
 As Neil Patel says, the problem for most people (especially entrepreneurs) is spreading themselves too thin by dabbling in too many things at once.
 Improvement happens when people focus on fewer, more critical things.

 Perhaps you have tried to plan your time and failed to stick to it.
 Or maybe you always find yourself saying “I don’t have enough time.”

 Successful people don’t seem to have this problem.

-The difference between them and the rest of us
+The difference between highly successful people and the rest of us

 Take Warren Buffett, for example.
 He has a calendar that is, for the most part, clear.
 Tony Robbins speaks with thousands of people each year and still manages to launch new companies on a regular basis.
 Elon Musk and Bill Gates, on the other hand, are known to be productive people who plan out just about every minute of their day.

 The difference between these individuals and the rest of us is that they have discovered an effective time management strategy, and they execute it consistently.
 You see, without a strategy, time will get the best of you.

 In this post, we will look at how to plan your week and stress less, based on proven time management strategies that successful people use.